osmandapp/web/main/docs/user/navigation/car-play.md

 - To find out how to connect and set up your device, please visit the [**CarPlay**](https://support.apple.com/en-us/HT205634) websites.
 - Once connected, an icon with the OsmAnd logo and name will appear among the available programs in the menu on the selected platform.
 - You will then be able to start the navigation or use the OsmAnd search function in CarPlay.

+Note that you may need an Internet connection to use OsmAnd in CarPlay.
+If your device has limited Internet access, you can preload or create routes and use them without the Internet.

 ![CarPlay screen](@site/static/img/navigation/auto-car/car-play-screen.png)